cnsuhao/gpu-freedom/README.txt

        /ext        external packages

 /server  Server source code
-   /chat  source code implementing chat
-   /cluster  source code for cluster management of clients /db    scripts to create the database schema /jobqueue  source code managing the job queue
+   /channels  source code implementing channels (chat is also a channel) /cluster  source code for cluster management of clients /db    scripts to create the database schema /jobqueue  source code managing the job queue